The New York Times seven-minute workout

 “Exercise is the single best thing you can do for your mood, memory and learning.
 Even ten minutes of activity changes your brain.”

-And if you don’t have ten minutes, The New York Times has published a series of exercises that take just seven minutes to complete.
+And if you don’t have ten minutes, The New York Times has now published a series of exercises that take just seven minutes to complete.
 In the Scientific Seven Minute Workout, described below, the only equipment you’ll need is a wall and a chair.

-Jack Dorsey, co-founder of Twitter, founder of BlueSky, and chairman of Block, says he starts each day by performing this workout three times — which naturally takes him 21 minutes.
+Jack Dorsey, co-founder of Twitter, founder of BlueSky, and chairman of Block, says he starts each day by performing this workout three times — which takes him 21 minutes.

 Diagrams for the Scientific SEVEN-Minute Workout :